whage/thesis/thesis.md

 ### Advantages of dynamic languages

+**TODO: get some ideas from this: "The Unreasonable Effectiveness of Dynamic Typing for Practical Programs"**

 #### Easy to write and read
 Dynamic languages have rapid edit-compile-test cycles (compilation usually happens while the program is already running).
 In the absence of a pre-runtime type checking phase, these languages favor prototyping and